Forms

 * **Note**: In both cases, the pre-filled or default value of fields will be populated.

-## Field Properties
+## Salesforce Form Field Properties

 * **Removing Fields:** Remove fields from a Form using the Delete icon.